 Town staff will meet with the POC to discuss the information that was collected and if it has met the minimum thresholds.
-If the street qualifies for the program, the POC will be asked to help organize a meeting of residents within the study area.
+If the residential street qualifies for the program, the POC will be asked to help organize a meeting of residents within the Study Area.

-If the thresholds are not met, the Town will not proceed with the traffic calming project, but Staff will notify the POC and work with the POC and other residents from the Study area on other possible approaches, such as driver awareness and educational programs.
+If the thresholds are not met for a residential street, the Town will not proceed with the traffic calming project, but Staff will notify the POC and work with the POC and other residents from the Study Area on other possible approaches, such as driver awareness and educational programs.
 The street may be "re-studied" after one year to determine if the thresholds are then met.
+If thresholds are not met for an eligible collector street, these will be reported to Town Council to assist with their decision.

 If the POC so chooses, an appeal of staff's decision may be made by submitting a written request.
 This request must be signed by at least 5 of the people who signed the initial petition submitted by the POC.
 The request must be submitted to the Director of Public Works for an evaluation.
 Public Works will then present the request to the Public Works Commission for its review and recommendation.
 This meeting is open to the public and a time will be offered to anyone wanting to speak.
 Staff will then present the appeal to the Town Council.
-At this meeting, the recommendations of staff and the Commission will be presented.
+At this meeting the recommendations of staff and the Commission will be presented.
 As at the Commission meeting, time is available for the public to present their information and observations.